Satori Cloud

 No external workspace access

-Readers can open public pages without needing a Confluence account.
+Readers can open selected content without needing a Confluence account or workspace invitation.

 Less duplicate content

-Teams can keep maintaining the source content in Confluence.
+Teams can keep maintaining the source content in Confluence instead of copying it into another tool.

-External readers see focused pages instead of an internal collaboration tool.
+External readers see focused, branded website pages instead of an internal collaboration tool.

 Questions about sharing Confluence pages externally